 All you need to hone high-speed steel and carbide bits is a pair of diamond honing files.
 We've found them priced at $6 to $7 apiece in catalogs and at woodworking supply stores.

 Start with a fine (600-grit) file and finish off with a super-fine (1,200-grit) version.
 Work carefully and don't overdo it.
 Here's how to keep your router bits on the cutting edge.

-1. If the bit has a pilot bearing, start by removing it, shown at left.
+1. If the bit has a pilot bearing, start by removing it, shown below.
 If the pilot isn't removable, make sure to keep the files away from it.
 A slight flat spot ruins a pilot.

 2. Next, remove pitch and tar, which can build up in a hurry if you frequently rout softwoods.
-Apply lacquer thinner or oven cleaner and scrub the bit with an old toothbrush, as shown at right.
+Apply lacquer thinner or oven cleaner and scrub the bit with an old toothbrush, as shown below.

 4. Finish off with the super-fine file.
 Again, apply an equal number of strokes to each of the bit's flat faces and use only moderate pressure.

-Lubricate the pilot bearing with light oil, as shown at right, and replace it.
+Lubricate the pilot bearing with light oil, as shown below, and replace it.
 Also wipe the bit with oil to guard against rust that can pit polished surfaces.

 Time to Seek a Pro?

 Is it time to seek professional help?
 You can hone a router bit five or six times, but eventually it needs professional grinding.
 The following tests will tell you if that time has come.